- Valid DPI of employer (family employer)

 Details

 If the worker leaves her job, you must go personally to IGSS to notify the cessation of employer affiliation.
-If you don’t, you remain legally responsible for the monthly contribution and can accumulate a debt balance.
+If you don’t, you remain legally responsible for the quarterly contribution and can accumulate a debt balance.
 The worker can voluntarily continue if she wishes (switching to standard voluntary contribution) or end the affiliation.

 PRECAPI vs. Other Options for Domestic Workers